rancoud/Application/README.md

 You are free to use something else.

 ### Timezone
-By default the timezone used will be from php.ini
+By default the timezone used will be UTC
 You can specify a timezone in .env file
 ```dotenv
 # valid timezones are checked with DateTimeZone::listIdentifiers()